AT&T vs. Suddenlink

 If you’re a DIYer, learn how to self-install Suddenlink internet.

-AT&T provides AT&T U-verse in select areas and DIRECTV nationwide.
+AT&T provides AT&T TV and DIRECTV nationwide.
+(AT&T U-verse is no longer available.)

 - $50–$125 per month